 - 1. Brake lever

-- Distance between brake lever and handlebar grip
+- 2. Distance between brake lever and throttle grip

 - 3. " /\ " mark

 - 4. Brake lever position adjusting knob

-The brake lever is located at the right handlebar grip.
-To apply the front brake, pull the lever toward the handlebar grip.
+The brake lever is located on the right side of the handlebar.
+To apply the front brake, pull the lever toward the throttle grip.

 The brake lever is equipped with a brake lever position adjusting knob.
-To adjust the distance between the brake lever and the handlebar grip, turn the adjusting knob while holding the lever pushed away from the handlebar grip.
+To adjust the distance between the brake lever and the throttle grip, turn the adjusting knob while holding the lever pushed away from the throttle grip.
 When the desired position is obtained, be sure to set it by aligning a groove on the adjusting knob with the " $\triangle$ " mark on the brake lever.